Please tell us how to contact you. We’ll only use your email to schedule a brief demo of Conversionomics at a time that works for you.

-We used our first Conversionomics survey to learn about the benefits and challenges that data automation platforms bring to the analysts that use them.
+We wanted to learn about the benefits and challenges that data automation platforms bring to the analysts that use them.
 To establish a benchmark, we conducted a survey of more than 300 data analysts, asking them specifically about their data automation practices and needs.
 Here is what we learned:

 No one has a definitive classification for the apps and platforms that deal with data, and for a good reason.
 The data technology landscape is evolving as quickly as the industry.
 Data is generating faster, we’re storing and processing more of it, and we’re finding new ways to transform and analyze it.
 So technology vendors today are offering a rich but confusing spectrum of data automation platforms in an attempt to match our needs.
 To help avoid this confusion, we use our own simple categorization with examples (see Fig 1), but that didn’t stop people from adding tools such as Hubspot or Airtable in the Other category.
 Every app that collects and displays data in some form is seen as a data automation tool today, blurring the lines even further.

 It’s obvious from Fig. 1 that using Excel or a similar spreadsheet app is a staple in every analyst’s life.
 But digging deeper, we discovered that the grip is weakening.
 Not surprisingly, younger generations are much more willing to adopt newer, more specialized tools.
 Particularly, the balance is shifting away from Spreadsheets and Data Analytics/ BI tools, and more towards OpenSource tools (e.g. Python, R, Apache Spark) and Visual analytics tools (e.g. Tableau, Domo, Data Studio, Looker).
 Even after accounting for age differences, however, the use of spreadsheets remains in the 50%+ range for all analysts.

 Fig. 2.
 Data automation tools used by age group.